What options are available for Quizzes?

 Allow Multiple Attempts

-- Recent Quiz Score —You can choose whether to keep the highest or latest score of all attempts.
+- Recent Quiz Score —You can choose whether to keep the highest, latest, or average score of all attempts.
 By default, Canvas will keep the highest score unless this setting is changed.

 - Allowed Attempts —You can allow multiple attempts and limit the number of attempts.
 The default dashes represent unlimited attempts.